Home Insurance Covers Basement Floods, Right?

 Our independent agents shop around to find you the best coverage.

-Instances Where Home Insurance Typically Doesn't Cover Flood Damage
+When Homeowners Insurance Doesn't Cover Flood Damage

-Green stressed that all water damage is excluded from home insurance except accidental water damage resulting from a broken pipe or other plumbing appliance.
+In many other cases of home flooding, you'd most likely need a separate policy called flood insurance to get any reimbursement for damage.
+All water damage is excluded from home insurance except accidental water damage resulting from a broken pipe or other plumbing appliance.
 Other causes of basement flooding or water damage are excluded from home insurance.

 These causes of basement flooding are not covered by home insurance: